liam8888999/ErsatzTV-Filler/README.md

 ## Requirements
-Linux operating system with ffmpeg, xsltproc, jq, xmltv-utils and curl installed.
+Linux operating system with nodejs, ffmpeg, xsltproc, jq, xmltv-utils and curl installed.

 ## Installation Instructions
 #### Clone the latest version of the repo.